masih84/CarND-PID-Control-Project/README.md

 of CarND.
 If you are enrolled, see [the project page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/f1820894-8322-4bb3-81aa-b26b3c6dcbaf/lessons/e8235395-22dd-4b87-88e0-d108c5e5bbf4/concepts/6a4d8d42-6a04-4aa6-b284-1697c0fd6562) for instructions and the project rubric.

+## Controller structure
+Two controllers are used for control of the car, one for Steering angle control and the second one for Throttle control.
+Combination of these two controllers allows the car to drive many laps without going out of the path.
+However, without feedforward compensation, the PID steering control system response is still slow and oscillatory.

+## Effect each of the PID terms in Steering Controller
+### Proportional term
+The proportional term produces an output value that is proportional to the steering error value.
+The proportional gain was adjusted to provide enough steering angle to handle sharp turns.
+A high proportional gain results in a large change in the steering angle for a given the error.
+If the proportional gain is too high, the car can become unstable

+### Integral term
+The integral term accelerates the return of the car towards center and eliminates the residual steady-state error that occurs with a pure proportional controller.
+However, since the integral term responds to accumulated errors from the past, it can cause the present value to overshoot the desire car position.

+### Derivative term
+Derivative action predicts system behavior and avoid sudden error exceeding and thus improves stability of the car.

+## Controller tuning
+Manual tuning and re-running the simulation is used for the controller tunning.
+In this approach for Steering PID controller, first I set K_i and K_d values to zero. then, I increased the K_p until the car oscillates, then I set the K_p to half of that value.
+Then, I increased K_i until any car remains in the center of the road.
+However, too much K_i will cause instability.
+Finally, I increased K_d to reduce oscillations.
+However, too much K_d will cause excessive response and overshoot.
+Similarly, a PD controller is tunned for throttle control to reduce car speed when it is the near edge of the road or when it oscillates.

+## Simulation results video
+The rsult of tuned controller in driving car around the track is shown here: https://www.youtube.com/watch?v=CJRaNQbNVHQ

 ## Hints!

 * You don't have to follow this directory structure, but if you do, your work